How Much Money Can A Travel Blog Make? My Story

-When I first started blogging about my travels 2 years ago or so I had read about a couple of people making money from their travel blogs.
+How Much Money Can A Travel Blog Make?
+Well, when I first started blogging about my travels 2 years ago or so I had read about a couple of people making money from their travel blogs.
 “No way, that can be true”, I thought it was another example of dudes making money on the internet by telling people how to make money on the internet.
 “I’m not buying that, just another scam”.
+Making money from a blog just seemed to be too good to be true.
+So I did a little more digging about how much money CAN travel blog make, like, really?

 I knew I had enough awesome travel experiences under my belt to warrant a site, I knew that I had travelled a lot further, to a lot more interesting destinations with a lot more crazy stories to share than a lot of the big names in the community so I thought I’d start sharing them with the world, who knows what it could lead to.